 2005: Introduced the multi-purpose correlation sample method

 2006: Conducted the survey on single-person households; introduced the electronic housekeeping book system

 2009: Changed the classification of consumption expenditure items into the classification based on COICOP

 2017:The Household Income and Expenditure Survey was divided into two parts; income and expenditure. -(Expenditure survey) Dedicated sample of 12,000 households including agricultural, forestry and fishery households, annual statistics -(Income survey) Existing multi-purpose sample of 5,500 households, quarterly statistics

 2019: The income survey and expenditure survey were integrated into the Household Income and Expenditure Survey (based on a dedicated sample of 7,200 households per month, including agricultural, forestry and fishery households) -The quarterly income survey and annual expenditure survey were integrated into a 6-6-6 rotating sample system*. *Households selected for the sample participate in the survey for six consecutive months and then join again for another six months after a half-year break.

 Data Collection Method

-Items related to household status and income: Interview by surveyors
+Items related to household status: Interview by surveyors